 Ia Orana, welcome to paradise!
 A trip to Tahiti and French Polynesia is something you’ll never forget.
 With 118 islands stretching across a chunk of the South Pacific Ocean the size of Western Europe, it’s important to pick and choose the right islands for you.
 Here’s a sample 10 days in French Polynesia itinerary, which offers a few combinations of islands to choose from.

-Heading to French Polynesia?
-Guides to 11 islands await you, including sample itineraries and lots of travel tips & tricks.
+Heading off to French Polynesia?
+In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.

 Start your morning with a visit to Papeete Market – the most colorful market in the South Pacific.
 Shop for anything from black pearls to sweet mangos, and enjoy the exotic vibe.

 For dinner, head to Place Vaiete and experience the cuisine of the legendary roulottes.
 Tahitians love to eat out, and these food vans serve large inexpensive portions of local food, Chinese classics, and even French crepes!
 After dinner, go for a drink in one of Papeete’s bars or check with your hosts if any traditional Polynesian dance shows are happening in one of the resorts.